LogicStamp/logicstamp-context/SECURITY.md

 - **Reads source code**: The tool parses your TypeScript/React source files using AST analysis.
 It does not execute your code.

+- **Never modifies source code**: LogicStamp Context never modifies your existing source files.
+It only generates new output files and modifies `.gitignore` or creates `LLM_CONTEXT.md` with your explicit approval.

 - **No network access**: The tool operates entirely offline and does not make network requests.

 - **No code execution**: LogicStamp Context only analyzes code statically; it never executes your code.

+- **CI-safe**: LogicStamp Context is safe to run in CI environments because it does not execute user code or make network requests.

 - **Local file access**: The tool reads files from your local filesystem based on the scan path you provide.